FAQ | City Services

 Garbage & Recycling

-All areas SOUTH of UNION STREET, including the south side of Union Street
+All areas SOUTH of MAIN STREET, including both sides of Main Street

 If your recycling/garbage day falls on a holiday, your items will be picked up the day immediately following the holiday.